programme957/snap_local/README.md

 snap_local fork
 ===============

-intially to enable use of snap on local grids (no projection, geoid etc)
+I intially made this fork to enable the use of SNAP in local grids (no projection, geoid etc)

-i have also modified the code for various other personally desired enhancements
+I have also modified the code for various other personally desired enhancements

-i have also made a python GUI for snap_local, dat2site, snapplot and my conversion utilities from LeicaXML.
+I have also made a python GUI for snap_local, dat2site, snapplot and my conversion utilities from LeicaXML.

-i'm using claude code
+I'm using claude code

 I would like to thank the creators and maintainers of SNAP for their sterling work and for making it open source.